Milford to Haslemere walk

 - In 25 metres you pass under mini-pylons.
 In 15 metres, by a post to your left with a blue arrow on a white disc, fork right, your direction 215°.

-- In 45 metres you come to a track junction (there is a house visible away to your left).
-Go right.
-In 22 metres, at a cross paths, by a post with blue bridleway arrows, turn left on a car-wide earth track , your direction 190°.
+- In 45 metres you come to a track junction (there is a house 30 metres to your left).
+Go right and in 20 metres, at a cross paths, with a post with blue bridleway arrows on your left, and with another "Welcome to Thursley National Nature Reserve" notice board 5 metres to your right, turn left on a car-wide earth track , your direction 190°.

-- In detail: In 500 metres you come to a bridleway junction with a waymark post ahead.
-You turn left along a broad sandy track, your direction 155°, to keep on this main way, ignoring the fork first left in 5 metres.
+- In detail: In 500 metres you come to a bridleway T-junction with a waymark post ahead.
+You turn left along a broad sandy track, your direction 155°, to keep on this main way, ignoring the fork first left in 2 metres.

-- In 125 metres go through the remnants of burnt wooden fence poles to continue uphill, now steeply, on either of the two parallel sandy ways.
-Keep ahead, steeply uphill, and you soon have the remnants on a fence line to your right.
-In 100 metres at the top of the hill the paths merge and you pass the remnants of burnt out fire paddles on your left-hand side.
-Continue ahead, now on the level, on a broad track, your direction 220°.
+- In 125 metres you are now in a sunken, sandy cutting as you head steeply uphill.
+In 100 metres at the top of the incline you pass the remnants of burnt out fire paddles on your left-hand side.
+Continue ahead, now on the level, on a broad track, with heather and gorse on either side, your direction 220°.

 - In 235 metres you come to a tarmac road T-junction (with the entrance to Foldsdown Cottage on your left-hand side).
 Here you go right to cross the road to the Three Horseshoes pub just along on the left-hand side, the suggested lunch stop.